bufbuild/modules/README.md

 ### How we handle dependencies

 Dependencies are an essential part of these community modules as they help developers reuse well known Protobuf types, reduce errors and speed up the development process.
-However, we at Buf do not have control over the source of these modules, and managing and pinning dependencies to their exact commit can be difficult, especially when multiple modules sources and build systems are involved.
+We do not control the source of these modules, and managing and pinning dependencies to their exact commit can be difficult, especially when multiple module sources and build systems are involved.

+To minimize issues with pinned dependencies on these modules, we sync them in the following order.
-Our current approach for BSR instances is as follows; first we sort the order in which we sync these modules such that standalone modules are synced first, then after they succeed sync the ones that depends on them, which would use the latest pushed dependency commit.
+First, we sync standalone modules.
+After they succeed, we then sync the modules that depend on them, which use the latest pushed dependency commit.
 As long as the dependencies don’t have any breaking change in the source code, this should be sufficient and stable for upstream modules.

 ## Community